 - conditions of driving

 Defensive Driving for Car Insurance Discounts in Illinois

 Often, drivers in Illinois will take a defensive driving course to avoid earning a conviction on their driving record for traffic violations.
-However, defensive driving courses are open to all drivers who are interested in improving their safety and driving schools.
-Often, Illinois car insurance providers will offer a safe driver discount on premiums to drivers who have completed a defensive driving course voluntarily.
+However, defensive driving courses are open to all drivers interested in improving their safety and driving schools.
+Often, Illinois car insurance providers will offer a safe driver discount on premiums to drivers who voluntarily complete a defensive driving course.

 Illinois Defensive Driving Insurance Discounts

-Your insurance company may provide you with a discount on your insurance premium for completing a defensive driving course voluntarily.
-Typically, this discount is up to 10%, and can last for one or more years.
-The defensive driving course offered for insurance discounts is the same course offered for those who have enrolled for traffic violations.
-It is four hours long and can be completed both in person and online.
+Your insurance company may provide you with a discount on your insurance premium to voluntarily complete a defensive driving course.
+Typically, this discount is up to 10% and can last for one or more years.
+The defensive driving course offered for insurance discounts is the same as those who have enrolled for traffic violations.
+It is four hours long and can be completed both in-person and online.

 Illinois Defensive Driving Insurance Discount Eligibility

-In Illinois, nearly all drivers are eligible to receive a discount on auto insurance for completing a defensive driving course.
+In Illinois, nearly all drivers can receive a discount on auto insurance for completing a defensive driving course.
 Of course, discounts are purely at the discretion of the individual insurance company.
-That means it's important that you check with your insurance company before enrolling in a defensive driving course to ensure that you'll be able to benefit from an insurance discount.
+That means it’s important that you check with your insurance company before enrolling in a defensive driving course to ensure that you’ll be able to benefit from an insurance discount.